Budapestby VisitCity Guides

 The Danube Bend offers unparalleled scenic views, especially by hydrofoil or train.

-Esztergom Basilica - Hungary's Spiritual Crown
+Esztergom Basilica - Hungary's Biggest Church

 Ornate altar and ceiling frescoes inside Esztergom Basilica with marble columns and gilded details